rebelsky/sams-assorted-musings-reflections/cnix-output-buffers.md

 [5] We will consider `gdb`, the GNU Debugger, at some point.
 I've forgotten the name of the awesome debugger I used while in grad school (early 1990's).
-All I remember is that you could download a theme song [6] where the developer signs and plays guitar, with a refrain  of "It's the best damn debugger that there's ever been."
+All I remember is that you could download a theme song [6] where the developer sings and plays guitar, with a refrain  of "It's the best damn debugger that there's ever been."
 I wonder if I'll ever figure out what it was.